brynnhs/MouseMemoryGraph/README.md

 # [MouseMemoryGraph](https://wiki.bme-paris.com/2025-project05/tiki-index.php?page=HomePage)

 ## Overview
 MouseMemoryGraph is a **Dash-based web application** for visualizing and analyzing neural and behavioral data from mouse experiments.
 The application integrates **photometry data** and **behavioral tracking data** to provide interactive visualizations and interval-based analyses.
+Click on the title above to check out our website which gives a detailed background on this project and our team.

 ## Features
 - Interactive plots for photometry and behavioral data